 Digital assets, and security tokens in particular, can present major challenges when it comes to tax and accounting.
 Organizations interested in the benefits of tokenizing securities may be put off by the idea that it adds complexity to tasks like tax calculations and reporting.
 In order to be fully embraced, security tokens need to streamline and automate capital markets, rather than introduce new problems or add material complexity where there shouldn’t be any.

 Polymath sat down with Geeth Jayaweera, Chief Executive Officer of Cryptoworth, to talk about how businesses can simplify digital portfolio management, why tax and accounting for digital assets requires an automated approach, and what’s needed for greater enterprise adoption of security tokens.
 Cryptoworth is a member of the Polymath Service Provider Ecosystem.

-Polymath (P): Why is it important for market participants to have a birds-eye view of all their digital assets in one interface?
+Polymath: Why is it important for market participants to have a birds-eye view of all their digital assets in one interface?

-Geeth Jayaweera (GJ): Cryptocurrencies and other digital assets are a complex asset class due to the large number of them available, each with its own architecture and underlying infrastructure.
+Geeth Jayaweera (Geeth): Cryptocurrencies and other digital assets are a complex asset class due to the large number of them available, each with its own architecture and underlying infrastructure.
 These digital assets are built in different ways and exist in different places, which means they cannot be easily consolidated.
 The uniqueness of each blockchain further adds to the complexity.